iterative/dvc.org/public/static/docs/command-reference/install.md

-After reproducing this pipeline up to the "evaluate" stage, the data files are in sync with the code/config files, but we must now commit the changes to the Git repository.
-Looking closely we see that `dvc status` is used again, informing us that the data files are synchronized with the `Data and pipelines are up to date.` message.
+After reproducing this pipeline up to the "evaluate" stage, the data files are in sync with the code/config files, but we must now commit the changes to the Git repo.
+Looking closely we see that `dvc status` is used again, informing us that the data files are synchronized with the
+`Data and pipelines are up to date.` message.